 One more Food Recommendation for those with a Sweet Tooth

 I have one more massive food recommendation – here I ate the best dessert of my life, a chocolate creme filled doughnut (Beignet) at a small patisserie/chocolatier called Kretz Salon De The Patisserie.
 I have to admit, I ate a lot of pastries and sweets in Strasbourg but eating this doughnut took me to another planet of pleasure, so you MUST have one.

-In terms of accommodation recommendations, I stayed in 2 different places and I highly recommend them both.
+I stayed in 2 different places and I highly recommend them both.
 At the start of my trip, I stayed in Adonis Hotel which was very fancy for a 3-star hotel, it was at a great price (for France) and in a great location.
 I then moved onto Montempo Aparthotel – not at all fancy but more practical as I had a full kitchen which was definitely necessary as I was spending far too much money on eating out, so this was a more cost-effective option.
 If you can afford to eat out for most of your stay, I would recommend Adonis Hotel above Montempo Aparthotel as it is just a much nicer place to be in general.
 I booked these both through www.booking.com where I got great last minute deals.
 If you use my link as a first time booker you will receive a $20AUD discount on your first booking.